cmakkaya/devops-cloud-resources/README.md

 # AZURE Resources
-Note: In order to see Microsoft Azure documents, click on [the page link](azure-README.md) not the picture.
-Pictures give a preview of the first page of Microsoft Azure documents.
+Note: In order to see Microsoft Azure documents, click on [the page link](azure-README.md), not the picture.
+Pictures give a preview of the first page of the Microsoft Azure documents.

 | [Microsoft Azure Documents](azure-README.md)   - [the page link](azure-README.md)|
 | --|